-We recommend that you bring a variety of snack food to eat while moving.
+We recommend that you bring a variety of snack food to eat while moving (about 150-200 calories each break).
 On each day, we will encourage you to eat at regular, short maintenance breaks, roughly once every hour.
 These snacks can be critical for maintaining a steady supply of energy while moving up and down the mountain.
 We will not stop for a big lunch break.

 Some examples of snack foods include dried meats (salami), jerky (turkey, beef, fish), tuna fish, cheese, crackers, bagels, dried fruit, nuts, chocolate, candy bars, gummy candy, cookies, energy bars and trail mix.